 Rather than an amendment to existing securities, the Net Worth Sweep constituted the "purchase" of new securities after Treasury's purchasing authority had expired on December 31, 2009.
 12 U.S.C. § 1719(g)(1)(A), (g)(4).
 The Oxford English Dictionary defines "purchase" as "[t]o acquire in exchange for payment in money or an equivalent; to buy," OED Online (purchase, v.), the Uniform Commercial Code defines that term as "any other voluntary transaction creating an interest in property," U.C.C. § 1-201(b)(29), and Black's Law Dictionary defines "purchaser" to mean "one who obtains property for money or other valuable consideration," BLACK'S LAW DICTIONARY, supra, 1430 (emphasis added).
 The Net Worth Sweep clearly meets these definitions of "purchase."
 Purchases are not confined to cash.
 See SEC v.
 National Sec., Inc., 393 U.S. 453, 467 (1969).
-The Companies sold Treasury a new obligation-to hand over their net worth each quarter-by canceling the Companies' fixed-dividend obligations.
-Indeed, this is precisely how FHFA describes the transaction: "By executing the Third Amendment, the Conservator ... trad[ed] the Enterprises' annual fixed dividend and periodic commitment fee obligations in exchange for the payment of a variable dividend based on net worth."
+The Companies sold Treasury a new security-one that hands over their net worth each quarter-in exchange for canceling the securities issued to Treasury in 2008.
+Indeed, this is precisely how FHFA describes the transaction: "By executing the Third Amendment, the Conservator . . . trad[ed] the Enterprises' annual fixed dividend and periodic commitment fee obligations for the payment of a variable dividend based on net worth."
 FHFA Br.
-15 (emphasis added).
-This 2012 transfer of obligations was clearly a "purchase"-albeit an exceedingly onesided one-that Treasury was unauthorized to make.
+22 (emphasis added).
+This 2012 transfer of obligations was clearly a "purchase"-albeit an exceedingly one-sided one-that Treasury was unauthorized to make.